Eduardo06sp/chess-cli/README.md

 ## General Information
 Chess is a 2-player game in which two players take turns moving pieces.
 Each piece may move in a unique manner, and the objective is to place the opponent's King into checkmate (i.e. trap them in a spot so they have nowhere to move).

-This project was a massive undertaking as there are so many different components to the game.
+This project was a significant undertaking as there are so many different components to the game.
 The goal was to keep methods and classes as modular as I could and take into account various edge-cases.
 Testing with RSpec was of vital importance, and minimizing bloated code was key to hunting down errors in the game.

 To learn more about playing Chess, [click here for a guide.](https://www.chess.com/learn-how-to-play-chess)